Students should be able to:

 Participants will have access to an electronic platform for lecture notes, presentations, reading materials, pre and post learning self-assessment materials to track progress & an e-discussion forum.
-Participants will complete practical homework tasks to consolidate theoretical learning and through Case Based Discussion (CBD).
+Participants will be expected to complete practical homework tasks to consolidate theoretical learning and through Case Based Discussion (CBD).

-Participants will keep a personal reflective learning log to map progress.
+Participants will keep a personal reflective learning log to map their progress.